SinaNozhatie/My-Projects/README.md

 - **Flask Projects**: This section includes all projects developed using the Flask framework in Python.

-## Installation Instructions

-To install each project, please navigate to the folder of each project and follow the respective installation instructions.

-**Note:** Before running each project, you may need to install packages or perform specific configurations.
-Please carefully read the instructions provided in each project and proceed with the installation and execution accordingly.

 Thank you for your attention!
 <!-- فارسی -->